rindrafanomezana/rindrafanomezana.github.io/_pages/about_me.md

 ---

-I am PhD candidate at UQÀM in Environmental Sciences working under the supervision of <a href="https://elisefilotas.ca/fr/maison/" target="_blank" rel="noopener noreferrer">Élise Filotas</a>, <a href="https://www.cef-cfr.ca/pmwiki.php?n=Membres.DanielKneeshaw" target="_blank" rel="noopener noreferrer">Dan Kneeshaw </a> and <a href="https://www.cef-cfr.ca/pmwiki.php?n=Membres.MathieuBouchard" target="_blank" rel="noopener noreferrer">Mathieu Bouchard</a>.
+I am PhD candidate at UQÀM in Environmental Sciences working under the supervision of <a href="https://www.cef-cfr.ca/pmwiki.php?n=Membres.MathieuBouchard" target="_blank" rel="noopener noreferrer">Mathieu Bouchard</a>,  <a href="https://www.cef-cfr.ca/pmwiki.php?n=Membres.DanielKneeshaw" target="_blank" rel="noopener noreferrer">Dan Kneeshaw </a>, and <a href="https://elisefilotas.ca/fr/maison/" target="_blank" rel="noopener noreferrer">Élise Filotas</a>.
 I am working on forest ecosystem modeling and disturbance dynamics.
 My doctoral research focuses on optimizing suppression activities for spruce budworm outbreaks in Quebec, using machine learning algorithms and spatio-temporal model to assess forest landscape vulnerability and simulate forest dynamics with climate change.

 Here is a quick preview of my resume!